Exploring Bundt Cakes: Take Them Beyond Your Grandma's Recipe

 Deborah Harroun has been blogging for ten years; she develops family-friendly recipes and anyone can make--many take an hour or less.
 This cake is dense and chocolaty and filled with the coconut--it tastes just like an Almond Joy candy bar.

 Cheesecake Swirl Carrot Cake

 I have mentioned Sally (of Sallysbakingaddiction.com) in previous articles.
-She describes herself as a a self-taught, mom-taught, grandma-taught baker.
+She describes herself as a self-taught, mom-taught, grandma-taught baker.
 I found her carrot bundt cake on Pinterest, and so glad that I did.
-It's everything that a carrot cake should be -- rich, moist, and fully of nuts and spices.
+It's everything that a carrot cake should be -- rich, moist, and full of nuts and spices.

 Apple Cream Cheese Bundt Cake